DreamOfTheRedChamber/system-design-interviews/scenario_tinyurl/shorteningMechanism.md

 #### Cons
 * Key duplication if only use 6 prefix characters.
   * Possible solution: Use long_url + timestamp as hash argument, if conflict happens, try again
-* Faster than SHA-256/Murmur algorithms
+* Easy to predict and guessable

 # Hashing seed
 ## Truncate self-incrementing id hashing value